pearsontechnology/st2contrib/packs/kubernetes/README.md

     _Note:_ These manual steps above would no longer be required when we move to dockerized stackstorm running directly on the PAAS ( or possibly Petsets ).

-3. Create the mongo thirdparty resource:

-  * Create a yaml file with something like below:

-    ```yaml
-    metadata:
-        name: demo-mongo
-        namespace: demo
-        labels:
-            type: mongo
-            version: '2.6'
-            template_filename: mongo.template
-            stack_name: demo-mongo
-    apiVersion: extensions/v1beta1
-    kind: ThirdPartyResource
-    description: ""
-    versions:
-      - name: stable/v1
-    ```

-  * With kubectl run:

-    ```
-    kubectl create -f name_of_your_file.yaml
-    ```

-### Deploying Cassandra clusters in the Kubernetes Pack

-1. As with the mongo deployment above, add the vault token to stackstorm, and the public ip's of stackstorm and vpc-nat to the VPC nat security group.

-2. Create a demo namespace
+3. Create a demo namespace

-3. Create a cassandra third party resource:
+4. Create a cassandra third party resource:

   * Create a yaml file with the below: